- 1 Andronis Luxury Suites, Santorini

 Cliff House, Ogunquit, Maine

-Set on 70 cliff-side acres on Maine’s southern coast, this New England landmark has seen a lot in its 144-year lifespan, but a recent refurb has introduced something new altogether: year-round accommodations.
-The 132 guest rooms have been freshened up with glass terraces, fireplaces (for cozing up on cold winter days), and locally made Cuddledown comforters.
+Set on 70 cliff-side acres on Maine’s southern coast, this 1872 New England landmark has seen a lot in its lifespan, but a refurb has introduced something new altogether: year-round accommodations.
+The 226 accommodations (including 186 guest rooms, 40 suites, and a standalone cottage) have been freshened up with glass terraces, fireplaces for cozing up on cold winter days, and locally made Cuddledown comforters.
 There’s now a full-service spa and grand ballroom (perfect for those planning a quintessential New England wedding), and new dining concepts that include a year-round lobster shack and raw bar.

 Ponta dos Ganchos, Brazil